ScarletMetal/rgx/README.md

 rgx is a small regex matching library, implemented from scratch in C89.

-Supports a the regex syntax from python's `re` module
+Supports the regex syntax from python's `re` module

 ## Build & Install